Crime in China: History

 A distinguishing feature of the Qin dynasty was its treatment of criminals: harsh but careful and fair.
 Succeeding dynasties moderated the law in various ways.
 In the Ming dynasty, commercialization and urbanization meant that scams abounded.
 Fences who disposed of stolen goods thrived.
-The People's Republic of China (PRC was established in 1949 and, from 1949 to 1956, underwent the process of transferring the means of production to common ownership.
+The People's Republic of China (PRC) was established in 1949 and, from 1949 to 1956, underwent the process of transferring the means of production to common ownership.
 During this time, the new government worked to decrease the influence of criminal gangs and reduce the prevalence of narcotics and gambling.
 Efforts to crack down on criminal activity by the government led to a decrease in crime.

 Between 1949 and 1956, larceny, arson, rape, murder, and robbery were major nonpolitical offenses.
 The majority of economic crimes were committed by business people who engaged in tax evasion, theft of public property, and bribery.

 Government officials also engaged in illegal economic activity, which included improperly taking public property and accepting bribes.
 Between 1957 and 1965, rural areas experienced little reported crime.
 Crime rates increased later.
 The year 1981 represented a peak in reported crime.
-This may have been correlated to the economic reform in the late 1970s, which allowed some elements of a market economy and gave rise to an increase in economic activity.
+This may have been correlated to the reform and opening up from 1978, which allowed some elements of a market economy and gave rise to an increase in economic activity.
 Below is a comparison of reported cases of crime from 1977 to 1988 (excluding economic crimes):